-The Authority may impose conditions on registration only if it considers it necessary in the public interest.
-Conditions imposed on an ART provider's registration must not be inconsistent with a condition imposed on the ART provider's RTAC accreditation.
+The Authority may impose conditions on an ART provider's registration that it considers necessary in the public interest.
+Where this occurs, the Authority's conditions would not be inconsistent with conditions imposed on the ART provider's RTAC accreditation.